adempiere/adempiere-ui-gateway/.claude-memory/migration-plan.md

 **c)** Branch names and tag/version conventions for the migrated repos are TBD — must be decided before any release is cut.

 **d)** Eight containerized services must be migrated: four from `marcalwestf` (adempiere-zk, adempiere-processors-service, adempiere-grpc-server, adempiere-vue) and four from `openls` (s3-gateway-rs, dictionary-rs, adempiere-report-engine-service, adempiere-landing-page).
 Additionally, one customization library (adempiere-customizations) must be migrated.
-Source repos confirmed for the `marcalwestf` services; `openls` repos TBC.

 **e)** CI/CD: use Systemhaus-Westfalia workflows as the reference (they are more up to date than adempiere's).
 Adapt `publish.yml` to publish to the adempiere org.
 Compare with adempiere's existing workflow files.